kevinhendricks/KindleUnpack/README.md

 To install KindleUnpack, simply find a nice location on your machine and fully unzip it.
 Do not move the KindleUnpack.pyw program away from its associated "lib" folder.
-If you have a proper Python 2.7 or later installation on your machine, you should be able to simply double-click the KindleUnpack.pyw icon and the gui interface should start
+If you have a proper Python 2.7 or later installation on your machine, you should be able to simply double-click the KindleUnpack.pyw icon and the gui interface should start.

 If you would prefer a command-line interface, simply look inside KindleUnpack's "lib" folder for the KindleUnpack.py python program and its support modules.
 You should